 You may also decide to review your donation receipts and make sure they can be provided electronically.
 In order to be a valid donation receipt, it must include:

-- A clear statement that it is a donation
+- a clear statement that it was a donation

-- The signature of a person authorised by your organisation to accept donations
+- The full name, designation, and signature of an authorised person from your organisation

 We also recommend that you include your organisation’s IRD number and/or your Charities Services number (preferably both).